cirruslabs/cirrus-ci-docs/docs/pricing.md

 **Pros** of this approach:

 * Use the same pre-configured infrastructure as the Open Source community is enjoying.
 * No need to configure anything.
-Let Cirrus CI team manage and upgrade infrastructure for you.
+Let Cirrus CI's team manage and upgrade infrastructure for you.
 * Per-second billing with no additional minimum or monthly fees.
-* Cost efficient for small teams.
+* Cost efficient for small to medium teams.

 **Cons** of this approach:

+* No support for exotic use cases like GPUs, SSDs and 100+ cores machines.
 * Not cost efficient for big teams.
-* No support for exotic use cases like GPUs, SSDs and 100+ cores machines.

 ### Buying Compute Credits